Public Record & Evidence Map – A Whistleblower Led Archive of:

 • Reputational risk policies where association with undisclosed criminal or regulatory histories may be unacceptable.

-This archive has been structured so that compliance teams, boards, and risk committees can rapidly understand the documented pattern of conduct and decide whether continued association with Chad Eugene Willis, Plus Brand, Agua Plus and related entities is compatible with their obligations to customers, investors, and the public.
+This archive has been structured so that compliance teams, boards, and risk committees can rapidly understand the documented pattern of conduct and decide whether continued association with Chad Eugene Willis, Plus Brand, AGUA Plus and related entities is compatible with their obligations to customers, investors, and the public.

 High-Profile Sponsors, Venues & Retail Partners

-This section consolidates the named sponsors, venues and retail partners that Plus Brand / Agua Plus has used as centrepieces in decks, calls and public claims.
+This section consolidates the named sponsors, venues and retail partners that Plus Brand / AGUA Plus has used as centrepieces in decks, calls and public claims.
 Each entry sets out the headline positioning and the risk / disclosure issue created when those relationships are viewed against the underlying criminal, regulatory and investor record.

 Floyd Mayweather & “The Money Team” (TMT)

-Claimed deal: publicly promoted as a USD $30,000,000 multi-year sponsorship agreement between Agua Plus and Floyd Mayweather / TMT.
+Claimed deal: publicly promoted as a USD $30,000,000 multi-year sponsorship agreement between AGUA Plus and Floyd Mayweather / TMT.

-Agua Plus is positioned as a core TMT hydration brand, featured in fight-night imagery, co-branded materials and social content.
+AGUA Plus is positioned as a core TMT hydration brand, featured in fight-night imagery, co-branded materials and social content.
 The stated USD $30m figure is repeatedly used as a flagship proof-point in investor presentations, retailer approaches and credibility pitches to imply deep capital backing and long-term alignment with an elite sports brand.

 Issue: This “$30m Mayweather deal” functions as a primary credibility anchor while the controlling mind carries a felony conviction, a standing financial-services prohibition and long-running investor complaints.
 Counterparties relying on this headline figure need to ask whether full background disclosure has accompanied its use in any commercial or investment context.